HiroakiMikami/julia-build/README.md

 ruby-build is a command-line utility that makes it easy to install virtually any version of Ruby, from source.

-It is available as a plugin for [rbenv][] that provides the `rbenv install` command, or as a standalone program.
+It is available as a plugin for [jlenv][] that provides the `jlenv install` command, or as a standalone program.

 ## Installation